agrc/metadata-asset-tracking-tool/metadata/geoscience/soils.md

 ## Brief Summary

-Soil types in Utah.
+Soil characteristics of Utah derived from the Soil Survey Geographic Database (SSURGO).

 ## Summary

 Soil characteristics of Utah derived from the Soil Survey Geographic Database (SSURGO).
+This dataset represents soil map units as polygons and includes attributes such as soil type and a generalized description of soil texture.

 ## Description